x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 For detailed syntax and parameter information, see [New-TransportRule](https://docs.microsoft.com/powershell/module/exchange/new-transportrule).

-### Use Exchange Online PowerShell to create an inbound connector to receive messages from the email add-on service
+### Use Exchange Online PowerShell to create a connector (from your organization's email server to Office 365) to receive messages from the email add-on service

-To create the inbound connector from the email add-on service in Exchange Online PowerShell, use this syntax:
+From the email add-on service in Exchange Online PowerShell, to create the connector (from your organization's email server to Office 365), use this syntax:

 ```powershell
 New-InboundConnector -Name "<Descriptive Name>" -SenderDomains * -ConnectorType OnPremises -RequireTls $true -RestrictDomainsToCertificate $true -TlsSenderCertificateName <CertificateDomainName> [-CloudServicesMailEnabled $true]
 ```

-This example creates an inbound connector with these settings:
+This example creates a connector from your organization's email server to Office 365 with these settings:

 - **Name**: Contoso Signature Service to Office 365